henderson-01/coderabbit/README.md

 # Global CodeRabbit Configuration

-This repository contains the global configuration for [CodeRabbit](https://coderabbit.ai/), an AI-powered code review tool.
+This repository contains the my global configuration for [CodeRabbit](https://coderabbit.ai/), an AI-powered code review tool.

 The `.coderabbit.yaml` file in this repository acts as the central source of truth for all my open-source projects.
 It ensures that the AI:
 - Acts as a supportive Python mentor.